Bruce-A-R/High_Energy_Detector_Lab/current_csv_results/README.md

 File contents, for each peak:

-cols: Peak energies (KeV units), peak location (in detector channel units), peak FWHM (detector channel units), peak amplitude (in counts/sec), and FWHM (in KeV units)
+cols: Peak energies (KeV units), peak location (in detector channel units), peak FWHM (detector channel units), peak amplitude (in counts/sec), angle of source to detector, and FWHM (in KeV units)

+There are also graphs from all the results I've gotten from running our data through our pipeline. - Bruce

 fit line equations: